Five-year FAA bill clears U.S. House, boosting flights into Washington, D.C.

 The data show transportation committee chairs saw flights to their districts increase by more than 5% on average from 1990 to 2019.
 Airlines also increased direct service to Washington from a chair’s district, the analysis, which was published last year in the academic journal Organization Science, showed.
 The numbers generally reverted to normal after the chair’s term.

-The post Five-year FAA bill clears U.S. House, boosting flights into Washington, D.C. appeared first on North Dakota Monitor.
+The post Five-year FAA bill clears U.S. House, boosting flights into Washington, D.C. appeared first on Ohio Capital Journal.